-- 71. This viewpoint is located on a local road at approximately 165m AOD and 2.35km south of the built development, within Guilsfield Rolling Farmland LANDMAP visual and sensory aspect area.
+- 74. This viewpoint is located on a local road at approximately 165m AOD and 2.35km south of the steel portal frame building, within Guilsfield Rolling Farmland LANDMAP visual and sensory aspect area.
 From this location elevated, wide and open views north across the valley are available, similar to Viewpoints 6 and 7.
 The agricultural barn close to Viewpoint 2 is clearly visible on higher ground within the valley, as are a number of buildings within the locality, all partially visible amongst existing mature vegetation.
-Parts of Penrhos Farm are visible, although the new building at Penrhos Farm is more clearly visible on the valley side, only very partially screened by existing vegetation. - 72.
-Over time, the woodland planting proposals would further screen the built development from view (as illustrated by the photomontage).
-In addition, if Penrhos Coppice is replanted, it would alter the potential visibility of the built development in the future and a second photomontage illustrates this potential effect. - 73.
+Parts of Penrhos Farm are visible, although the steel portal frame building at Penrhos Farm is more clearly visible on the valley side, only partially screened by existing vegetation. - 75.
+Over time, the earthworks and woodland planting proposals would further screen the steel portal frame building from view (as illustrated by the photomontage).
+In addition, if Penrhos Coppice is replanted, it would alter the potential visibility of the steel portal frame building in the future and a second photomontage illustrates this potential effect. - 76.
 The viewpoint represents views of motorists (medium sensitivity).
-Currently the magnitude of change in the view is slight, resulting in a minor impact for motorists at this point. - 74.
-In ten years the proposed woodland planting will have established and this is illustrated by a photomontage from this viewpoint.
-The screening effect of this additional vegetation would result in a negligible magnitude of change and a minor/negligible impact for motorists at this point. - 75.
+Currently the colour of the building means that it blends with the colours of the vegetation and fields surrounding it (as illustrated by the existing view photographs from 2020 and 2021, where the magnitude of change in the view is negligible, resulting in a minor/negligible impact for motorists at this point. - 77.
+In ten years the proposed earthworks and woodland planting will have established and this is illustrated by a photomontage from this viewpoint.
+The screening effect of this additional vegetation would at worst result in a negligible magnitude of change and a minor/negligible impact for motorists at this point. - 78.
 It is unclear whether Penrhos Coppice will be replanted but the second photomontage indicates the further screening that this woodland would provide, should the area be replanted.